soxueren/atsd/api/data/ext/csv-upload.md

 ### Payload

 * Payload is CSV file attached as plain text, containing an optional header line and one or multiple data rows.
-* Names (metric name, property type, key names, tag names) containing non-printable characters will be normalized by replacing them with underscore. <br>Multiple underscores are collapsed into one underscore.
+* Names (metric name, property type, key names, tag names) containing non-printable characters will be normalized by replacing them with underscore.

 ## Response